just4jc/corda/docs/source/key-concepts-data-model.rst

 Overview
 --------
 Corda uses the so-called "UTXO set" model (unspent transaction output).
 In this model, the database does not track accounts or balances.
-Instead all database entries are immutable.
 An entry is either spent or not spent but it cannot be changed.

-The Corda model focused on states of agreements is in contrast to systems where the data over which participants must reach consensus is the state of an entire ledger or the state of an entire virtual machine.

-Corda provides three main tools to achieve global distributed consensus:
-• Smart contract logic to ensure state transitions are valid according to the pre-agreed rules.
-• Uniqueness and timestamping services to order transactions temporally and eliminate conflicts.
-• An orchestration framework which simplifies the process of writing complex multi-step protocols between multiple different parties.

-Why we chose the UTXO model
-There are two competing computational models used in distributed ledger technology: the virtual computer model (as used by Ethereum) and the UTXO model (as popularised by Bitcoin).
 In this model the database is a set of immutable rows keyed by (hash:output index).
 Transactions define outputs that append new rows and inputs which consume existing rows.

-Corda follows the UTXO (unspent transaction output set) model:
+Base characteristics of this model are:

 • Immutable states are consumed and created by transactions
 • Transactions have multiple inputs and outputs
 • A contract is pure function; contracts do not have storage or the ability to interact with anything.
 Given the same transaction, a contract’s “verify” function always yields exactly the same result.

-and extends this with additional features:
+Corda further enhances this with additional features:

 • Corda states can include arbitrary typed data.
 • Transactions invoke not only input contracts but also the contracts of the outputs.
 • Corda uses the term “contract” to refer to a bundle of business logic that may handle various different tasks, beyond transaction verification.
 • Corda contracts are Turing-complete and can be written in any ordinary programming language that targets the JVM.
 • Corda allows arbitrarily-precise time-bounds to be specified in transactions (which must be attested to by a trusted timestamper)
 • Corda's primary consensus implementations use block-free conflict resolution algorithms.
 • Corda does not order transactions using a block chain and by implication does not use miners or proof-of-work.
 Instead each state points to a notary, which is a service that guarantees it will sign a transaction only if all the input states are un-consumed.

 In our model although the ledger is shared, it is not always the case that transactions and ledger entries are globally visible.
 In cases where a set of transactions stays within a small subgroup of users it should be possible to keep the relevant data purely within that group.

+Corda provides three main tools to achieve global distributed consensus:

+• Smart contract logic to ensure state transitions are valid according to the pre-agreed rules.
+• Uniqueness and timestamping services to order transactions temporally and eliminate conflicts.
+• An orchestration framework which simplifies the process of writing complex multi-step protocols between multiple different parties.

 To ensure consistency in a global, shared system where not all data may be visible to all participants, we rely heavily on secure hashes like SHA-256 to identify things.
 The ledger is defined as a set of immutable **states**, which